Surrogate modelling the Baryonic Universe I: The colour of star formation: Datasets and models

 \section{Datasets and models}

-In this section, we first detail the main features of \galaxpy, a new publicly available SPS code.
+In this section, we first detail the main features of \galaxpy, a new publicly available galaxy spectral prediction tool.
 Then, we briefly introduce the data-driven model \umachine and the cosmological hydrodynamical simulation \illustris, from which we draw physically-motivated star formation histories.